malcalevak/wp-slimbox2/readme.txt

 Almost, if not all, options are configurable from the administration panel.
 For more on the settings and what they do check out the <a href="http://www.digitalia.be/software/slimbox2/" title="Slimbox 2, the ultimate lightweight Lightbox clone for jQuery">Slimbox2</a> page.

 Planned Features:<br />
-1. Option to change the overlay color.<br />
-2. Option to control which pages to load the script on.<br />
+1. Option to control which pages to load the script on.<br />
-3. Option for Flickr and picasaweb integration.<br />
+2. Option for Flickr and picasaweb integration.<br />
-4. Easier to use settings management.<br />
+3. Easier to use settings management.<br />

 Recently Added Features:<br />
 1. Option to automatically apply to all images on a page.<br />
+2. Option to change the overlay color.<br />

 == Installation ==

 After you've downloaded and extracted the files:

-1. Upload the complete `wp-slimbox2` folder to your plugins directory (typically `/wp-content/plugins/`)<br />
+1. Upload the complete `WP-Slimbox2` folder to the `/wp-content/plugins/` directory<br />
 2. Activate the plugin through the 'Plugins' menu in WordPress<br />
 3. Visit the "WP-Slimbox2" page in your WordPress options menu to configure any advanced settings.<br />
 5. Manually (or in the future choose to automatically) add the `rel="lightbox"` attribute to any link tag to activate the lightbox or `rel="lightbox-imagesetname"` for an image set, using the title attribute to store a caption.<br />